-- House Detention Housemasters can issue a House Detention; this would be on receiving 2-4 Blues or failing to adhere to House expectations.
-A letter may also be communicated home. - Academic Monday Detention A student may be placed in an Academic Detention by a Head of Department for repeatedly failing to follow expectations within the class setting or for not completing work/homework set. - Friday Detention A student may be placed in a Friday Detention by any Housemaster any member of staff for, but not limited to, the following: - Receiving 10 Blues in one term - o Missing Call, a PVS, a lesson, Chapel, Activity or Assembly - o Failure to sign in or out - Continued breach of the Student Code of Conduct - A more serious breach of the Student Code of Conduct - o Deliberate act of copying, cheating or plagiarism - Having access to mobile phone Year 7 Year 11 - Repeated breach of behaviours in 2.2
+- Academic Cause for Concern Letter: these can be sent by all subject staff and logged on iSAMS. - House Detention: HSM's can issue a House Detention; this would be on receiving 2-4 Notes or failing to adhere to House expectations.
+A letter may also be communicated home. - Monday Academic Detention: A student may be placed in an Academic Detention by a Head of Department for repeatedly failing to follow expectations within the class setting or for not completing work/Prep set. - Friday Detention: A student may be placed in a Friday Detention by any Housemaster or member of staff for, but not limited to, the following: - o Receiving 10 Notes in one term - o Missing Call, a PVS, a lesson, Chapel, Activity or Assembly - o Failure to sign in or out - Continued breach of the Student Code of Conduct - o A more serious breach of the Student Code of Conduct - o Deliberate act of copying, cheating or plagiarism - Having access to a mobile phone during school (Years 7-11) - Repeated breach of behaviours in 2.2

-There must be at least 24 hours' notice given.
-These will be logged on to iSAMS.
-The parents must be informed via email.
+There must be at least 24-hours' notice given for Monday and Friday after-school detentions.
+Parents must be informed via email first, stating the specific date and time before the detention can be sat.
+The reason for detention will also be logged onto ISAMS and viewable within the child's MSP.
 The work set for these sessions must be linked with the misbehaviour demonstrated.

-- Saturday Detention This is a serious sanction and is run on Saturday morning by the SLT or other senior staff and are 90 minutes (single) or 180 minutes (double) in length.
+- Saturday Detention: This is a serious sanction and is run on a Saturday morning by the SLT or other senior staff and are 90 minutes (single) or 180 minutes (double) in length.
 These will take place on the Saturday prior to half term and end of term.
-A student may be placed in a Saturday Detention for, but not limited to, the following: - Missing a Friday Detention - o Defiance to a staff member - Deliberate act of cheating in tests, exams or coursework - Dishonesty to staff - Fighting - Misuse of IT/Phone Filming or sharing without individuals/Group knowledge or permission - Bullying see point 3 for types of bullying - Internal Suspension the Head/ Deputy Head Pastoral may issue an internal suspension following an act of serious misbehaviour as defined above in 2.3 - External Suspension the Head may issue an external suspension following an act of serious misbehaviour as defined above in 2.3 - Expulsion please refer to the Expulsion, Removal and Review Policy for further detail
+A student may be placed in a Saturday Detention for, but not limited to, the following: - Missing a Friday Detention - o Defiance to a staff member - o Deliberate act of cheating in tests, exams or coursework - Dishonesty to staff - Fighting

+- Misuse of IT/Phone, filming or sharing without individuals/Group knowledge or permission - Misuse of Al - o Bullying see point 3 for types of bullying - Internal Suspension: the Head/Deputy Head Pastoral may issue an internal suspension following an act of serious misbehaviour as defined above in 2.3 - External Suspension: the Head may issue an external suspension following an act of serious misbehaviour as defined above in 2.3 - Expulsion: please refer to the Expulsion, Removal and Review Policy for further detail